-Avionics equipment includes communications, inertial navigation systems, fire control and weapons delivery systems, target penetration aids and night vision goggles.
-Their weapons delivery systems include heads-up displays that indicate airspeed, altitude, dive angle, navigation information and weapons aiming references; a low altitude safety and targeting enhancement system (LASTE) which provides constantly computing impact point freefall ordnance delivery; and Pave Penny laser-tracking pods under the fuselage.
-The aircraft also have armament control panels, and infrared and electronic countermeasures to handle surface-to-air-missile threats.
-Installation of the Global Positioning System is currently underway for all aircraft.
+Avionics equipment includes communications, inertial navigation and Global Positioning Systems, fire control and weapons delivery systems, target penetration aids and night vision goggles.
+Their weapons delivery systems include heads-up displays that indicate airspeed, altitude, dive angle, navigation information and weapons aiming references; and a low altitude safety and targeting enhancement system (LASTE) which provides constantly computing impact point freefall ordnance delivery.
+The aircraft also have armament control panels, and infrared and electronic countermeasures to handle surface-to-air-threats, both missile and anti-aircraft artillery.

 The Thunderbolt II's 30mm GAU-8/A Gatling gun can fire 3,900 rounds a minute and can defeat an array of ground targets to include tanks.
-Some of their other equipment includes an inertial navigation system, electronic countermeasures, target penetration aids, self-protection systems, and AGM-65 Maverick and AIM-9 Sidewinder missiles.
+Some of their other equipment includes an electronic countermeasures, target penetration aids, self-protection systems, and an array of air-to-surface weapons (including laser and GPS guided munitions, AGM-65 Maverick and AIM-9 Sidewinder missiles).

-The first production A-10A was delivered to Davis-Monthan Air Force Base, Ariz., in October 1975.
-It was designed specially for the close air support mission and had the ability to combine large military loads, long loiter and wide combat radius, which proved to be vital assets to the United States and its allies during Operation Desert Storm and Operation Noble Anvil.
+The first production A-10A was delivered to Davis-Monthan Air Force Base, Arizona, in October 1975.
+It was designed specifically for the close air support mission and had the ability to combine large military loads, long loiter and wide combat radius, which proved to be vital assets to the United States and its allies during Operation Desert Storm and Operation Noble Anvil.

 In the Gulf War, A-10s had a mission capable rate of 95.7 percent, flew 8,100 sorties and launched 90 percent of the AGM-65 Maverick missiles.

-Primary Function: A-10 -- close air support, OA-10 - airborne forward air control
+Primary Function: A-10 -- close air support, airborne forward air control, combat search and rescue

 Contractor: Fairchild Republic Co.